stolarczykt/heroku-buildpack-grunt-maven/README.md

 Heroku buildpack: Grunt and Maven
 =========================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for apps with a Grunt build process for the frontend and a Maven build process for the backend..
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for apps with a Grunt build process for the frontend and a Maven build process for the backend.

+Optionally it will install bower dependencies if there is a bower.json file present.

 It uses Maven 3.0.3 to build your application and OpenJDK 1.6.0_20 to run it.